Hong Kong refugee urges Berlin to simplify asylum process for activists | DW | 26.10.2020

 "Especially during its EU presidency, Germany needs to promote the rule of law, the protection of universal human rights and the 'one country, two systems' principle for Hong Kong," she told DW.

-In July, the UK government offered a pathway to citizenship for three million British National Overseas (BNO) passport holders and their dependents in Hong Kong, a move slammed by Hong Kong authorities.
+In July, the UK government offered a pathway to citizenship for 3 million British National Overseas (BNO) passport holders and their dependents in Hong Kong, a move slammed by Hong Kong authorities.

 Read more: Thailand protesters look to Hong Kong's pro-democracy movement for inspiration